Etty Hillesum: Personal growth and philosophy

-Hillesum suffers great inner turmoil during her young adulthood, but increasingly transforms into a woman of maturity and wisdom.
-She writes: "Everywhere things are both very good and very bad at the same time.
+Hillesum suffered great inner turmoil during her young adulthood, but increasingly transforms into a woman of maturity and wisdom.
+She wrote, "Everywhere things are both very good and very bad at the same time.
 The two are in balance, everywhere and always.
 I never have the feeling that I have got to make the best of things; everything is fine just as it is.
 Every situation, however miserable, is complete in itself and contains the good as well as the bad."
 In touch with the equilibrium of a bigger picture she is aware of, she continuously draws from this place to find meaning in her current reality.
+Hillesum saw it as her duty to assist her people in preserving their human dignity in the face of Nazi attempts to not only murder Jews but also take away their humanity.

-On 7 September 1943, less than 3 months before her murder, she threw a postcard with her final words out of a train: "Opening the Bible at random I find this: 'The Lord is my high tower'.
+On 7 September 1943, less than three months before her murder, she threw a postcard with her final words out of a train.
+The postcard read, "Opening the Bible at random I find this: 'The Lord is my high tower'.
 I am sitting on my rucksack in the middle of a full freight car.
 Father, Mother, and Mischa are a few cars away.
 In the end, the departure came without warning...
 We left the camp singing...
 Thank you for all your kindness and care."